Weinstein's many accusers follow trial anxiously from afar

 “He’s so diminished.
 And it got to me, for a minute,” said Kendall, now 50, also based in Los Angeles.
 “But what he did to everyone got to me more.
 He wrecked so many women’s lives.
 It has to be accounted for.”

-For Caitlin Dulaney, following the trial online has been overwhelming.
+For Caitlin Dulany, following the trial online has been overwhelming.
 She said Weinstein exposed himself to her during the Cannes Film Festival in 1996.

 Louise Godbold, who said that Weinstein sexually assaulted her after she sought an internship in 1991, isn’t sure that justice is yet available in the court system.

-Note: This story has been corrected to fix the spelling of accuser Caitlin Dulany’s last name.
-It is Dulany, not Dulaney.